Sports Medicine Program History

 The Kutztown University Sports Medicine program has played a vital role in the University's Athletic program since 1985, when KU first had the service of a National Certified Athletic Trainer.

 The program currently employs four full-time faculty athletic trainers, who are all state and nationally certified.
-Rennie Sacco, MEd, ATC, Director of Sports Medicine (West Chester '85, East Stroudsburg '94), a native of Reading, PA, is in his 29th year guiding the program.
-Jack Entriken, MS, ATC (West Chester '87, Shippensburg '92), is a native of Philadelphia, PA, and is in his 22nd year with the program.
-Martha Anderson, MS, ATC, (Kutztown, 1994, U of Pittsburgh '96) is in her 9th year as a faculty athletic trainer.
-Brandon Nolt, MS, ATC (West Chester '03, East Stroudsburg '05) is in his 7th year joining the Golden Bear Sports Medicine staff.
+Rennie Sacco, MEd, LAT, ROT, Director of Sports Medicine (West Chester '85, East Stroudsburg '94), a native of Reading, PA, is beginning his 30th year guiding the program.
+Jack Entriken, MS, ATC (West Chester '87, Shippensburg '92), is a native of Philadelphia, PA, will begin his 23rd year with the program.
+Martha Anderson, MS, ATC, (Kutztown, 1994, U of Pittsburgh '96) will start her 10th year as a faculty athletic trainer.
+Brandon Nolt, MS, ATC (West Chester '03, East Stroudsburg '05) is starting his 8th year joining the Golden Bear Sports Medicine staff.
 The staff provide services for KU's Intercollegiate Athletic Services 22 athletic teams.

 The KU Sports Medicine program, located in Keystone Hall 124, is affiliated with the following two medical practices: Fleetwood Medical Associates and Berkshire Orthopedic Associates of Wyomissing, PA.